Still Walkin'

 Still Walkin' is the fourth album by Coo Coo Cal, released on May 14, 2002 through Infinite Records.
-Most of the album was produced by Bigg Hank, though a then unknown Andre "Dre" Lyon (of the production duo Cool & Dre) contributed production for two of the album's 20 tracks.
+Most of the album was produced by Bigg Hank, though a then-unknown Andre "Dre" Lyon (of the production duo Cool & Dre) contributed production for two of the album's 20 tracks.

-Released less than a year after his major-label debut, Disturbed and his breakthrough single "My Projects", Cal had parted ways with Tommy Boy Records and quickly released Still Walkin independently.
-The album managed to peak at number 30 on the Billboard Top R&B/Hip-Hop Albums and 17 on the Top Independent Albums, making it his last charting album to date.
+Released less than a year after his major-label debut, Disturbed and his breakthrough single "My Projects", Cal had parted ways with Tommy Boy Records and quickly self-released Still Walkin.
+The album peak3: at number 30 on the Billboard Top R&B/Hip-Hop Albums and 17 on the Top Independent Albums; it remains his last charting album.